GWALN/gwaln/docs/html-report-metrics.md

 likely copied,” and a score near 1.0 means “independent or divergent content.”
 Very high similarity will naturally push the score down.

+> Note: Bias cues in the default CLI run come from the keyword detector.
+> Semantic transformer-based bias checks are opt-in (`--semantic-bias`)
+> and take longer because they load a model.

 ### How the score is calculated (current behavior)

 The score starts at `1 - sentence_similarity`, then applies boosts or